 Bec Daniher brings a raw and authentic perspective to this powerful conversation, shaped by her work at FightMND and her experience as the daughter of AFL legend and 2025 Australian of the Year, Neale Daniher.

-As Campaign Director, she shares her experience working with her father and FightMND Co-founders Patrick Cunningham and Dr Ian Davis OAM to establish one of Australia's most impactful charity movements.
+She shares her experience working with her father and FightMND Co-founders Patrick Cunningham and Dr Ian Davis OAM to establish one of Australia's most impactful charity movements.

 This session explores what it means to lead with purpose in the face of unimaginable adversity.
 With warmth and strength, Bec reflects on the importance of community, of turning intentions into action, and the value of focusing on what you can control.